 Bleeding Gums Maryville, TN

-Bleeding gums are not normal and are actually a sign of a more serious issue, such as periodontal disease.
+Bleeding gums can sometimes be a sign of a more serious issue like periodontal disease.
 Irritated, red, swollen, and bleeding gums are often present in patients who have gingivitis, the early stage of gum disease.
+Dr. Robert Cain is a periodontist in Knoxville, TN, who treats patients with early signs of gum disease like bleeding gums in Maryville, TN.
+He is currently welcoming new patients.

 bleeding gums treatment in Maryville Tennessee